suqinyuan/suqinyuan.github.io/_pages/about.md

 I propose that we consider deep neural networks entirely as a black-box, and from this perspective, investigate their generalization capabilities.
 Drawing inspiration from animal ethology, I coined this approach "Model Ethology."

-Here are some topic in Model Ethology:
+Here are some topics in Model Ethology:

 - **Constrained Environments**: By designing limited or "constrained" environments, we can observe how DNNs adapt or falter.
 For instance, how does a DNN behave when exposed to extremely noisy data, or when its architecture undergoes pruning?